A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Proof of the reliability and efficiency of the algebraic error estimators of Theorem

 \subsection{Two-level domain decomposition setting}

 We now proceed to the proof of Theorem~\ref{thm_upper_bound} for the estimator built in Algorithm~\ref{AS_solver}.
 First, we present a few preparatory steps that will allow us to re-use the results we presented in the multilevel setting.
+Recall from~Section~\ref{sec_DD_setting} that the fine mesh $\T_h$ is assumed to be obtained from the coarse mesh $\T_H$ after $J$ refinement steps.

 Our goal is to write a multilevel presentation of the algebraic residual lifting $\rhoa \in \Vaz$ computed by solving the subdomain problem \eqref{patch_problem_1} on $\omaH$.
 Recall that $\omaH$ is the open subdomain corresponding to the coarse-grid patch $\T_{0}^\ver$.
-For the purpose of the analysis only, define the local MFE space on $\omaH$ associated with the intermediate mesh levels $\T_j$, $1 \le j \le J$, as
+For the purpose of the analysis only, define the local MFE spaces on $\omaH$ associated with the intermediate mesh levels $\T_j$, $1 \le j \le J$, as

 In contrast to the spaces $\bVaj$ from Section~\ref{sec_ml_solver_setting}, which are defined on the $j$-level (small) patches $\omaj$, we stress that the spaces $\bV_{j,H}^{\ver}$ are defined on the subdomains (large patches) $\omaH$ and their fine meshes $\T_j$; there are much fewer spaces $\bV_{j,H}^{\ver}$ than there are spaces $\bVaj$ but the spaces $\bV_{j,H}^{\ver}$ have much higher dimension than $\bVaj$.
 Finally, define the divergence-free subspace of $\bV_{j,H}^{\ver}$,